ethereum/EIPs/EIPS/eip-poseidon-precompile.md

 ```

 It is true that arithmetic hash functions are relatively untested compared to traditional hash functions.
-However, Poseidon has been thoroughly tested and is considered secure by multiple independent research groups and layers 2 systems are already using it in production (StarkWare, Polygon, Loopring).
+However, Poseidon has been thoroughly tested and is considered secure by multiple independent research groups and layers 2 systems are already using it in production (StarkWare, Polygon, Loopring) and also by other projects (e.g. Filecoin).

 Moreover, the impact of a potential vulnerability in the Poseidon hash function would be limited to the rollups that use it.